Kidnapping of Barbara Mackle: Kidnapping

+Ransom demand

-Krist and Eisemann-Schier demanded a $500,000 ransom ($4.28 million in 2023 dollars) from Mackle's father.
+Eisemann-Schier and Krist demanded a $500,000 ransom from Mackle's father.
 The first attempt at a ransom drop was disrupted when two policemen drove by.
-The kidnappers fled on foot, and the FBI found their car abandoned.
-Inside the car, the FBI found photographs of a man with a policeman's hat and the car registration in the name of George Deacon.
+The kidnappers fled on foot and the FBI found their car abandoned.
+Inside the car were photographs of a man with a policeman's hat and the car registration in the name of George Deacon.

 The second ransom drop was successful, but there was no word from the kidnappers.
-The FBI was able to trace George Deacon to the University of Miami, where they realized he built ventilated boxes for a living.
+The FBI was able to trace George Deacon to the University of Miami, where they discovered he built ventilated boxes for a living.
 Deacon's boss provided the name of Ruth Eisemann-Schier, who also worked at the university, as someone Deacon spent time with.
 The FBI was contacted by a local man in Georgia claiming he had just bought a small trailer from a man and found some odd paperwork inside.
-The FBI discovered letters addressed to George Deacon and Gary Krist, an escapee from California prison since 1966, and when the FBI compared the prints found in the car to the ones found in Krist's file, they realized Deacon was actually Krist.
-On December 20, Krist called and gave a switchboard operator of the FBI vague directions to Mackle's burial place.
+The FBI found letters addressed to George Deacon and Gary Krist, who had escaped from a California prison in 1966.
+When the FBI compared fingerprints found in the car to those found in Krist's file, they discovered Deacon and Krist were one and the same.

+Rescue

+On December 20, Krist called and gave a switchboard operator of the FBI vague directions to Mackle's location.
 The FBI set up their base in Lawrenceville, Gwinnett's county seat, and more than 100 agents spread out through the area in an attempt to find her, digging the ground with their hands and anything they could find to use.
 Mackle was found and rescued, suffering from dehydration but otherwise unharmed.
 She had spent more than three days buried underground.

 Mackle was asked how she had remained so positive not only during the kidnapping but after, when she showed no ill effects from the ordeal.
 She claimed she would imagine spending Christmas with her family and never doubted she would be rescued.

+Aftermath

+Barbara was returned to her family after being rescued.
+She later married and had children.